neeti-yadav/Simon-Says-Game/README.md

 ## How to Play

-1. Press any key on your keyboard to start the game.
+1. Click the **Start Game** button.
 2. Watch the highlighted button carefully.
-3. Use your mouse or touchpad to click the colored buttons in the same order.
+3. Click the colored buttons in the same order.
 4. Complete the sequence to move to the next level.
-5. If you click the wrong button, the game is over.
+5. The game ends if you click the wrong button.
-6. Press any key to start a new game.
+6. Click **Restart Game** to play again.

 ## Project Structure